ClanCats/Hydrahon/README.md

 select `name`, `age`, `created_at` as `c` from `users`
 ```

 Sometimes you might have a special case that hydrahon does not cover natively.
-For such cases you can make use of raw expressions, those wont get parsed or escaped.
+For such cases you can make use of raw expressions, those will not get parsed or escaped.

 ```php
 $users->select([$users->raw("max('age')")])